vishalchovatiya/Linux-System-Programming/How program gets execute : Before & After main().md

                                 |    -----------------|                             |
                         Hardware Plateform       -----------------------------------|
 ```
-- To understand above architecture diagram practically, we consider following simple hello world program
+- To understand above diagram practically, we consider following simple hello world program.

-hello.c
+#### hello.c
 ```
 #include<stdio.h>
 int main(){ printf("Hello World"); return 0;}
 ```
 - Let's Compile, `gcc hello.c`.
 - As you can see in diagram user application is your program, for simplicity, it is `main()` function.
-- When you call printf whose definition is included by `#include<stdio.h>` is linked at compile time explicitly with libc.so.6(you can check it by `ldd a.out`).
+- When you use `printf` whose definition is included by `#include<stdio.h>` is linked at compile time explicitly with `libc.so.6`(you can check it by `ldd a.out`).
-- This `printf` function is declared & defined in libc.so.6 which is indicated as C Library in above diagram.
+- This `printf` function is declared & defined in `libc.so.6` which is C Library in above diagram.
 - This `printf` function internally calls write system call & kernel execution is started.
-- And finally output of your program in printed on standard output.
+- And finally output of your program is printed on standard output.

-## Before main()
+## Before `main()`

 - When execution control trasfer from kernel mode to user mode it first look for entry point.
-- This entry point is nothing but simple function named as `_start` written in assembly code.
+- This entry point is nothing but simple function named as `_start` written in assembly code which is architecture dependent.
-- You can find out this function code in glibc(2.14) source code file `[sysdeps/x86_64/elf/start.S](http://osxr.org/glibc/source/sysdeps/x86_64/elf/start.S?v=glibc-2.14)`.
+- You can find out this function code for x86 architecture in glibc(2.14) source code file [sysdeps/x86_64/elf/start.S](http://osxr.org/glibc/source/sysdeps/x86_64/elf/start.S?v=glibc-2.14).
-- After getting command line argument, environment variables, address of init, fini & exit, `_start` function calls `__libc_start_main` located in `[csu/libc-start.c](https://github.com/lattera/glibc/blob/master/csu/libc-start.c)`
+- After getting command line argument, environment variables, address of main, init, fini & exit, `_start` function calls `__libc_start_main` located in [csu/libc-start.c](https://github.com/lattera/glibc/blob/master/csu/libc-start.c).
 ```
 ...
         /* Call the user's main function, and exit with its value.